-+ Funds allocated in the Town's budget, or dedicated reserves.
+Funds allocated in the Town's budget, or dedicated reserves.

-- + Implementation of a Special Downtown Improvement tax levy. - + Funds generated from the sale of Town-owned lands. - + Donations, gifts, bequests from individuals, corporations or service - Funds generated through Section 40 of the Planning Act (cash-inlieu of parking). - Funds generated through Section 42 of the Planning Act (cash-in-lieu of parkland). - Funds generated through use of the Town-owned Downtown facilities themselves (e.g. parking charges). - + Collaboration with the BIA's and between the BIA's.
+- Implementation of a Special Downtown Improvement tax levy. - Funds generated from the sale of Town-owned lands. - Donations, gifts, bequests from individuals, corporations or service clubs. - Funds generated through Section 40 of the Planning Act (cash-in- - Funds generated through Section 42 of the Planning Act (cash-inlieu of parkland). - Funds generated through use of the Town-owned Downtown facilities themselves (e.g. parking charges). - Collaboration with the BIA's and between the BIA's.